d-bucur/addictive-tabs/README.md

 > The actions will be somewhat simplified in a future release

 ### Bookmark folder
 You can select between different bookmark groups where windows will be saved to.
 You can also manage the saved windows and the top level categories inside the Chrome bookmarks manager (click the first button to open it up to the root folder).
+This is by default inside the `Other bookmarks > Addictive Tabs` folder

 This allows for powerful management provided natively in the browser.
 And syncing between devices.
 You can now even view and manage your archived tabs on Chrome mobile, which doesn't allow extensions.